SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Somewhere along the way you picked up the unpleasant, but highly effective talent of being able to follow people for prolonged periods of time without being noticed.

-Each rank gives you \+1 to your Stealth TN once you're already hidden.
-The odd ranks (1, 3, and 5\) each give \+1 to your Accuracy with Sneak Attacks made from stealth.
+Each rank increases your Stealth TN by 1.
+You also gain \+1 to your Accuracy with Sneak Attacks and half as much (rounded down) to surprise attacks.
-Base Cost: 6
+Base Cost: 8
-Scale: 3
+Scale: 2
-Limit: DEX /20, max 5
+Limit: DEX /25, max 5

 ### **Subterfuge**